Giving Up Your Pet

 - We make the appointments for weekdays, between 9am and 6pm.
 Please note that due to seasonal trends, there may be a two- to three-week wait for an appointment.

-- There is an admission fee, based on your animal’s age and whether it is neutered.
+- There is an admission fee, fee based on your animal’s species.
 You will be informed of the admission fee when you contact us to make an appointment.
-This fee goes toward caring for your pet while she is with us.
+This fee goes toward caring for your pet while they are with us.

 - You should make sure that your pet’s vaccinations are up-to-date before surrendering her, since we do house so many stray and lost animals.
 There is always a risk of illness in a shelter environment.